 For opioid use disorders, opioid agonist treatment with methadone and buprenorphine are available.
 Patients with chronic pain on opioids can be referred and assessed for presence of a possible opioid use disorder.
 However if these patients do not have an opioid use disorder they will not be seen on an ongoing basis and opioid prescriptions will not be provided.

 Please have your family doctor complete a RAAM referral form and fax to to 905-704-4420 and if any questions call 905-378-4647 ext 49613.
 For self-referrals please call 905-378-4647 ext 49463

-The Out and About Clinic, 4 Adams Street, St. Catharines, provides care to clients who have an opiate addiction with methadone or Suboxone replacement therapy.
+The Out and About Clinic, 264 Welland Avenue, St. Catharines, provides care to clients who have an opiate addiction with Methadone or Suboxone replacement therapy.

 Multidisciplinary treatment is offered by a therapeutic team including a physician, nurse practitioner, and general and addiction-specific counselling staff.
 The nurse practitioner is available to provide primary medical care to those clients who do not have a family doctor.

 Access and referrals are available to all services of Niagara Health, including hepatitis care.

 A Better Choice program, 264 Welland Avenue, St. Catharines, provides intensive case management to pregnant/parenting women with substance use issues and their family units (ages 0 – 6 years).

 Parenting skills training and health teaching, advocacy and referrals are also provided.